 Change up your look by adding a side ponytail or braid, or amp up your volume by teasing or combing your hair in a different way.
 There are tons of simple tips to freshen up your old boring hairstyle.
 Taking your hairstyle to the next level doesn’t have to require styling classes or hours with your curling iron.
 Just follow the basic steps for these hairstyles to change up your look and add a fresh twist to your life!

-Before your next hair appointment, check out these photos of simple hairstyles:
+Before your next hair appointment, check out these inspiring photos of simple hairstyle ideas: